tgdwyer/tgdwyer.github.io/_chapters/html.md

 However, there are some serious issues with this code.

 - Obviously it's more complex and requires more code than using the built-in CSS animation feature.
 - The animate function updates the state of the DOM (the `x` position of the rectangle) from deep inside it's logic.
-Normally, we look for outputs of functions in the value that they return, but this function has no explicit return value.
-To see what it does, we have to carefully inspect the code to identify the line which causes the side effect (the `rect.setAttribute` call).
-Such a hidden side effect is the opposite of the intention of declarative-style programming.
+Normally, we look for outputs of functions in the value that they `return`, but this function has no explicit return value.
+To see what it does, we have to carefully inspect the code to identify the line which causes the *side effect* of moving the rectangle (the `rect.setAttribute` calls).
+Another somewhat hidden complexity is the asynchronous (or delayed) behaviour due to the use of  `setTimeout` to queue up the successive frames of animation.
+Such hidden side effects and complexity are the opposite of the intention of declarative-style programming.

-Luckily, [functional reactive programming](/functionalreactiveprogramming) will save us from most of these issues!
+Later, we will see how [functional reactive programming](/functionalreactiveprogramming) techniques can be used to separate code with such side effects on global state from code that implements behavioural logic in interactive web pages.

 ## Conclusion